milesdwilliams15/Teaching/DPR 101/Notes/15_survey_data_pt2.md

   labs(
     x = NULL,
     y = NULL,
-    title = "Demographic breakdown of the sample by race and gender", caption = "Source: What the Hell Happened?
+    title = "Demographic breakdown of the sample by race\nand gender", caption = "Source: What the Hell Happened?
 (Data for Progress)" )
 ```